cs2901/yape-bcp-project-yacket-fingerlog/README.md

-# YapeTicket
+# Yape Negocios

-YapeTicket provides a new feature to the Yape platform, making it able to generate tickets and invoices after purchasing a product.
+Yape Negocios provides a new feature to Yape, making it able to generate tickets and invoices after purchasing a product.

 ##New features